flatpak/flatpak-docs/docs/sandbox-permissions.rst

 Portals
 -------

-Portals have already been mentioned in the :doc:`introduction`.
+Portals have already been mentioned in :doc:`basic-concepts`.
 They are a framework for providing access to resources outside of the sandbox, including:

 - Opening files with a native file chooser dialog